Bodies of Three Israeli Victims Found in Gaza

-The bodies of Hanan Yablonka, Michel Nisenbaum, and Orion Hernandez were found, and their families have been notified.
-According to the Israeli army, they were killed on the day of the attack at the Mefalsim intersection, and their bodies were taken to Gaza.
-This development comes less than a week after the army discovered the bodies of three other Israeli hostages who were also killed on October 7.
+The bodies of Hanan Yablonka, Michel Nisenbaum, and Orion Hernandez have been discovered, with families now informed.
+The Israeli army confirmed they were killed during the violent Hamas-led attack at the Mefalsim intersection on October 7.
+Their bodies were taken to Gaza.
+This grim discovery comes less than a week after the army recovered three other Israeli hostages killed during the same assault.

-Despite these efforts, approximately 100 hostages remain captive in Gaza, along with the bodies of around 30 others.
-Israeli Prime Minister Benjamin Netanyahu has pledged to both eliminate Hamas and secure the return of all hostages, but progress has been slow.
-The situation has escalated to the point where the United States has threatened to reduce its support due to the humanitarian crisis in Gaza.
+Despite prisoner exchanges, nearly 100 hostages remain captive in Gaza along with about 30 recovered bodies.
+Israeli Prime Minister Benjamin Netanyahu vows to wipe out Hamas and bring every hostage home, but progress is painfully slow.
+Meanwhile, the US has threatened to cut back its support over the worsening humanitarian crisis in Gaza.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.